Skip to Content

 There’s also a bar in the main building, where we stopped for tea and drinks on different nights and a restaurant that was closed because of Covid.
 The free breakfast included nice touches like fresh blueberry muffins and good yogurt.

-The buildings are all low rise and have elevators but there are stairs and small inclines between buildings; something to keep in mind with small kids or grandparents along.
+The buildings are all low rise and have elevators, but there are stairs and small inclines between buildings; something to keep in mind with small kids or grandparents along.

 We thought both hotels offered good value and suited our needs.
 But you can’t beat being on the water, and Atlantic Oceanside had a few more amenities.
 We’d probably choose it again if we went back.

 That is, unless we splurged and booked the Harborside Hotel, Spa & Marina, which is on the water and right in town.
-It has really great historic photos of Mount Desert hanging on the first floor.
+It has really great historical photos of Mount Desert hanging on the first floor.
 And it looks delightful.

 10 Fantastic, Fun Things To See, Do & Eat With Kids In Acadia National Park